omnitool-ai/omnitool/README.md

 3. Feedback and Suggestions

 Your feedback helps shape the future of Omnitool.ai.
 Send your feedback and suggestions to [support@omnitool.ai](mailto:support@omnitool.ai), or share them directly in our [Discord #feedback channel](https://tinyurl.com/omnitool-feedback).

-## Changelist

- * Version 0.5.0, 2023-10

-   Initial release with support for recipes and multiple API providers include OpenAI, replicate.com and ElevenLabs.